-Aside from assessing company’s financials, banks will also take into consideration the director’s personal income and personal credit history for a SME loan.
+Banks will also consider director’s personal income and personal credit history for a business loan.

-Most banks would prefer directors to report minimum $30k personal income in their Notice of Assessment.
+Most banks require directors with minimum $30k personal income reported in Notice of Assessment.

 Director’s personal credit bureau checks will be conducted as well.
-You can check your personal credit bureau score and data by purchasing it at http://www.creditbureau.com.sg/.
+You can check your personal credit bureau score by purchasing it at www.creditbureau.com.sg.

-The key thing to look out for in your credit bureau report is the overall credit grading at the end of the report.
-The grading ranges from AA which is the best grading to HH, the worst.
+In your credit bureau report, the overall credit grading is at the end of the report.
+This grading ranges from AA which is the best grading to HH.

-Not all banks will solely base their credit assessment on this credit bureau score but in general, you should target for overall score between AA to DD and avoid GG to HH scores.
+Not all banks will solely base their credit assessment on this credit bureau score but you should target for overall score between AA to DD and avoid GG to HH scores.

-To improve your credit score, you should ensure prompt payments on all your personal credit facilities.
-Making full payment on your credit cards instead of rolling over balances will also help improve scoring.
+To improve your credit score, ensure prompt payments on all your personal credit facilities.
+Making full payment on your credit cards instead of rolling over balances will also improve scoring.

 Documents and information required for SME financing application

-Most banks will request for minimum latest 2 years financial report for a SME loan assessment.
-The latest financial year report cannot be too old and generally should be within 18 months from loan application.
+Most banks require latest 2 years financial report for SME financing assessment.
+The latest financial year report should be within 18 months from loan application.

 Most banks will require latest 3 to 6 months bank statements for business loan assessment.